I’m sure no-one needs reminding of this, but bmi Diamond Club finally closes its doors today to members outside the UK.

 My memories of Diamond Club

-I did a post a couple of months ago, when the Diamond Club credit card closed to new entrants, about what DC had done for me.
+I did an article a couple of months ago, when the Diamond Club credit card closed to new entrants, about what DC had done for me.
 As I wrote then:

 And bmi miles were worth more than Avios, because:

 you needed fewer of them for most places,

 the multiplier for business class was 150% (BA is 200%) and first class was 200% (BA is 300%) and

 you could do ‘cash and miles’ redemptions, allowing you to effectively ‘buy’ half the miles you needed for 0.7p each

 I’ve lost track of the redemptions I did, but they included: